-PUBLICATION: February 11, 2021
+PUBLICATION: April 5, 2021

 How to cite this document: Lee SJ, McQueen RB, Beinfeld M, Fluetsch N, Whittington MD, Pearson SD, Ollendorf DA.
-Anti B-Cell Maturation Antigen CAR T-cell and Antibody Drug Conjugate Therapy for Heavily Pre-Treated Relapsed and Refractory Multiple Myeloma; Draft Evidence Report.
-Institute for Clinical and Economic Review, February 11, 2021. https://icer.org/assessment/multiple-myeloma-2021/#timeline
+Anti B-Cell Maturation Antigen CAR T-cell and Antibody Drug Conjugate Therapy for Heavily Pre-Treated Relapsed and Refractory Multiple Myeloma; Evidence Report.
+Institute for Clinical and Economic Review, April 5, 2021. https://icer.org/assessment/multiple-myeloma-2021/#timeline

-Sei Lee served as the lead author for the report and wrote the background, comparative clinical effectiveness, other benefits, and contextual considerations sections of the report.
-We would like to acknowledge the work of Noemi Fluetsch and Belén Herce-Hagiwara who led the systematic review and contributed to the associated sections in the comparative clinical effectiveness chapter.
+Sei Lee served as the lead author for the report and wrote the background, other benefits, and contextual considerations sections.
+Molly Beinfeld led the systematic review and wrote the clinical effectiveness section of the report in collaboration with Noemi Fluetsch and Belén Herce-Hagiwara.
 Brett McQueen, Eric Gutierrez, and Sue Kwon developed the cost-effectiveness model and authored the corresponding sections of the report.
 Melanie Whittington provided methods guidance for the cost-effectiveness modeling effort and conducted the potential budget impact analysis.
-Dan Ollendorf and Steven Pearson provided methodologic guidance on the clinical and economic evaluations.
+Daniel Ollendorf and Steven Pearson provided methodologic guidance on the clinical and economic evaluations.
 We would also like to thank Monica Frederick and Liis Shea for their contributions to this report.